MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/arm-network-readme.md

 npm install @azure/identity
 ```

-You will also need to **register a new AAD application and grant access to Azure NetworkManagement** by assigning the suitable role to your service principal (note: roles such as `"Owner"` will not grant the necessary permissions).
+You will also need to **register a new Microsoft Entra application and grant access to Azure NetworkManagement** by assigning the suitable role to your service principal (note: roles such as `"Owner"` will not grant the necessary permissions).

-For more information about how to create an Azure AD Application check out [this guide](https://learn.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal).
+For more information about how to create a Microsoft Entra application check out [this guide](https://learn.microsoft.com/entra/identity-platform/howto-create-service-principal-portal).

 Using Node.js and Node-like environments, you can use the `DefaultAzureCredential` class to authenticate the client.